8 Toothbrush Facts You Must Know About!

 In 1770, an English person named “William Addis” was imprisoned for inciting a riot.
 He saw fellow prisoners using a rag coated in soot or salt to wash their teeth.
 Addis saved an animal bone from dinner and received bristles from a guard.
-Accounts state he bored small holes into the bone, inserted the bristles and sealed them with glue.
-After his freed, he modified his mock-up, started a company and manufactured his toothbrush.
-That company “Wisdom Toothbrushes”, still exists in the ‘UK’ today.
+Accounts state he bored small holes into the bone, inserted the strands, and sealed them with glue.
+After his bail, he modified his mock-up, started a company, and manufactured the first toothbrush.
+That company “Wisdom Toothbrushes” still exists in the UK today.

 3. Electric Beats Manual

-4. Leave Them Open ‘They Can Be Stinky’
+4. Leave Them Open

-5. Replace Every 3-4 Months
+5. Change Every 3-4 Months

 6. Soft Beats Hard

-7. Sharing Is ‘Not’ Caring For Toothbrush
+7. Sharing Is ‘Not’ Caring

 8. 2 Minutes- 2 Times Daily